nackjaylor/formatting_tips-tricks/README.md

 - [USYD Report Template for LaTeX](https://github.com/nackjaylor/USYDReport_Template): passed around since 2018.
 A good template for reports, assignments, problem sets etc. Customise it as you see fit.
 Only use if the report does not specify a template.
 - [An Intro to LaTeX](https://www.youtube.com/watch?v=NJEnvQmWVac): a brief intro to LaTeX showing what it can do, and why it's worthwhile learning along with how to get started.
 [You can find the slides here](https://nackjaylor.github.io/assets/AIAALaTeX2021.pdf).
 - [TeXnique](https://texnique.xyz/): a nice game to familiarise/challenge yourself with typing maths in LaTeX and learning the symbols.

+<a name=Content></a>
+## Report Content
+We've added [a guide on design report writing](https://github.com/nackjaylor/formatting_tips-tricks/blob/main/ReportWritingTips.md), commonly applicable to undergraduate engineering assignments.

+A lot of people struggle to write content that is professional, and audience appropriate.
+You should be clear, concise and purposeful in your writing.
+This means that you actually need to plan what will be written, use language that is able to be understood by the audience and be lean in your language: do not write for the sake of writing.
+Use active voice where appropriate, and make it clear who and what throughout.
+Do not change tense, or voice partway through.

+A good piece of text should be direct, but smooth and flowing.

+### Resources
+- [Australian Government Style Guide](https://styleguide.gov.au): Mostly targeted for writing Government reports, but some great tips on language, punctuation, structure and purpose.
+Well worth a read, use it as a secondary resource for some of these basic language tips.

 <a name=Font></a>
 ## Font & Typeface